Use less. Do more.

 Home comfort.Automatic savings.

 Making energy upgrades today can make a big difference in your future savings.
-At Enbridge, we’re dedicated to helping customers like you to reduce your natural gas consumption and save on your energy costs.
+At Enbridge, we’re dedicated to helping customers like you to reduce your fuel consumption and save on your energy costs.
 That’s why we’ve been offering energy conservation programs and incentives since 1995.
 In fact, between 1995 and 2013, our energy efficiency programs saved enough natural gas to power 2.9 million typical homes for one year.¹

 When you complete an energy audit and receive an evaluation of your home’s current energy use, you’ll be given an energy rating, using the Natural Resources Canada’s EnerGuide Rating System.
 An EnerGuide rating is a standard measure of your home’s energy performance.
 Your home’s energy efficiency level will be rated on a scale of 0 to 100.
 A rating of 0 represents a home with major air leakage, no insulation and extremely high energy consumption.
 A rating of 100 represents a house that is airtight, well insulated, sufficiently ventilated and incorporates highest efficiency equipment.
 The higher the score, the more energy efficient your home is.